The number of exciting landmarks in Guatemala is very high.

 - Grutas Rey Marcos - Petén.
 Some of the most beautiful caves in Central America.

 - Lanquín Caves - Alta Verapaz.
 Approximately 2 km long show cave with beautiful speletohems.
 Sacred place for Maya.

-Waterfalls and travertine formations
+Waterfalls and tufa formations

 - Chilascó Falls - Baja Verapaz.
 130 m tall waterfall.

 - Las Conchas - Petén.
 Series of rimstone pools, formed by a water from karst spring.